Editor’s note: This story was previously published in November 2019. It has since been updated and republished.

 GLPI has its real estate assets invested across several different casino operators.
 No single property generates more than 5.3% of the 2018 pro forma gross gaming revenues.
 Its top three tenants have a combined enterprise value of $26.3 billion.

-With a conservative balance sheet, GLPI’s 6.5% yield is worth biting into if income is a significant concern.
+With a conservative balance sheet, GLPI’s 6.4% yield is worth biting into for income investors.

 How did AbbVie drop so far after starting 2019 around $90?